trskop/command-wrapper/man/command-wrapper-bash-library.7.md

 TOOLSET_COMMAND skel --language=bash SUBCOMMAND
 ```

-Then the created Bash script already handles the library import correctly.
+Then the created Bash script should already handle the library import
+correctly.
 For more information see `command-wrapper-skel(1)` manual page.

 # LIBRARY DOCUMENTATION